RCA’s overview of our health and safety protocols for the Stage 2 return to school for the 2020-21 school year.

 Safety Plan Highlights

-As mandated by the government on August 17th, masks will be required for students in Grades 7 – 12 anytime they are mixing with students outside of their learning group while indoors, in common areas while indoors, and on busses.
+As mandated by the BC Chief Health Officer and the Ministry of Education, masks will be required for students in middle school and high school anytime they are mixing with students outside of their learning group while indoors, in common areas while indoors, and on busses.
 Masks will be required for all staff anytime they are operating outside their designated learning group while indoors and when safe distancing cannot be guaranteed, in common areas while indoors, and on busses.